What is the Interior Lighting Campaign?

 How do I get involved in the ILC?

-Join the ILC as either a Participant (e.g., site owner, manager, or operator) or a Supporter (e.g., utility, energy efficiency organization, ESCO, lighting designer/engineer, lighting manufacturer or distributor or other organization that supports the ILC goals).
+- Join the ILC as a Supporter (e.g., utility, energy efficiency organization, ESCO, lighting designer/engineer, lighting manufacturer or distributor) and commit to promoting the Campaign to your customers or members, and communicate the benefits of joining the Campaign.

-Newly installed lighting equipment eligible for use in the Interior Lighting Campaign can be either fluorescent or LED.
-The overall luminaire efficacy (also known as fixture efficacy or luminaire efficacy rating) must be at least 85 lm/W. This means the total amount of light emitted by the fixture with the new light source(s) divided by the total input power must be at least 85 lm/W. Troffers that meet either the Better Buildings Alliance Troffer specification or the DesignLights Consortium (DLC) Troffer specification meet the 85 lm/W requirement.
+The overall luminaire efficacy must be at least 85 lm/W for projects planned prior to January 2017, and 105 lm/W thereafter.
+LED Troffers that meet either the Better Buildings Alliance Troffer specification or the DesignLights Consortium (DLC) Technical Requirements V4.1 meet the 105 lm/W requirement.
 Although the BBA specification and the DLC specification include color and warranty specifics, ILC defers to each individual site to make the necessary decisions related to color qualities, lumen output of the troffer, and specific warranty between that manufacturer and the site.

 Through the Better Buildings Alliance, members in different market sectors work with the U.S. Department of Energy's exceptional network of research and technical experts to develop and deploy innovative, cost-effective, energy-saving solutions that lead to better technologies, more profitable businesses, and better buildings in which we work, shop, eat, stay, and learn.
 Visit the Better Buildings Alliance Lighting and Electrical Technology Solutions Team web site to learn more.